anwala/teaching-network-analysis/spring-2024/homework/hw0/README.md

 ### Google collab notebook

-1. From the `hw0` folder of your private GitHub assignment repo, create a new Python notebook file (`hw0_report.ipynb`) by editing the content of [data_340_02_report_template.ipynb](https://github.com/anwala/teaching-network-science/blob/main/spring-2023/week-1/data_340_02_report_template.ipynb).
+1. From the `hw0` folder of your private GitHub assignment repo, create a new Python notebook file (`hw0_report.ipynb`) by editing the content of [data_641_01_report_template.ipynb](https://github.com/anwala/teaching-network-science/blob/main/spring-2023/week-1/data_340_02_report_template.ipynb).

-2. Modify the content to include your name, class (DATA 340-02), assignment number/title, and dates for this exercise.
+2. Modify the content to include your name, class (DATA 641-01 or 445-01), assignment number/title, and dates for this exercise.

 3. Upload an image to your GitHub repo and include it in place of the "Growth of the Early Web" image.
 Make sure to change the description of the image in the report, too.